 KWAG in Focus Learning Resources

 With schooling now taking place in homes all across the province during the COVID-19 pandemic, KWAG has responded to the many calls we've received from teachers and parents alike to prepare accessible lessons you can download and print for use both in the classroom and at home.

-Our Public Programs team have designed these easy-to-follow lesson plans and art activities in conversation with exhibitions such as The Myth of Consensus and Expressions 45: Rework/Revisit to promote visual literacy and encourage students to use their own imaginations to tell stories and make art inspired by historical and contemporary artists from across Canada.
+Our Public Programs team have designed these easy-to-follow lesson plans and art activities in conversation with recent exhibitions and works in our Permanent Collection to promote visual literacy and encourage students to use their own imaginations to tell stories and make art inspired by historical and contemporary artists from across Canada.
 Read on to learn more about KWAG in Focus lesson plans available as downloadable PDF documents, and be sure to share your homework with us on social media using #KWAGinFocus!